blumixid/docs/manageapps/secapps.md

 ##Creating certificate signing requests
 {: #ssl_csr}

-Before you can upload the SSL certificates to which you are entitled with {{site.data.keyword.Bluemix}}, you must create a certificate signing request (CSR) on your server.
+Before you can upload the SSL certificates to which you are entitled with {{site.data.keyword.Bluemix_notm}}, you must create a certificate signing request (CSR) on your server.

 A CSR is a message that is sent to a certificate authority to request the signing of a public key and associated information.
 Most commonly, CSRs are in PKCS #10 format.
 The CSR includes a public key, as well as a common name, organization, city, state, country, and email.
 SSL certificate requests are accepted only with a CSR key length of 2048 bits.